 Ginger has antifungal and antibacterial properties that can help reduce the swelling of the throat tissues.
 Moreover, it is a natural analgesic that reduces sore throat.
 In addition, it is an expectorant that can loosen phlegm and mucus.

-Simmer for about 10-15 minutes and add 1-2 teaspoons of Honey.
+• Simmer for 10-15 minutes, and add 1-2 teaspoons of Honey.
 Mix well and drink this ginger tea.

 Pomegranates have excellent astringent properties that help to reduce swelling.
 In addition, it has anti-inflammatory properties that help reduce the redness and pain in your throat.
-Not only that, it is a natural antioxidant that makes this fruit a treasure for health!
+Also, it is a natural antioxidant that makes this fruit a treasure for health!

 Gargling with pomegranate juice can help soothe a sore throat.
 You can also make pomegranate tea for more health benefits.

-Simmer for about 10-15 minutes and drink this tea or use it to gargle.
+• Simmer for 10-15 minutes and drink or use this tea to gargle.

 9. Sage grass